Professor Paul Rogers

 Expertise: Changing causes of international conflict, Terrorism and political violence, Environmental conflict, Middle East security, Arms control and disarmament, Middle East; Persian Gulf

-Paul Rogers continues his work on trends in international conflict with a particular focus on the interactions of socio-economic divisions and environmental constraints.
-Within this area of study he works on issues such as the politics of energy resource use and the impact of climate change on international security.
+His work in international conflicts focuses on the interactions of socio-economic divisions and environmental constraints.
+He looks at issues such as the politics of energy resource use and the impact of climate change on international security.
 He has a particular research interest in radicalisation and political violence.

 His regional emphasis is primarily on the Middle East and South Asia and his work on sustainable security links with Oxford Research Group.